Weak topological phases in the presence of interactions: Classifying invertible phases

-\begin{ansatz}[{Freed-Hopkins~\cite[Ansatz 2.1, Remark 2.6]{freed_invertible_2019}}] The classification of (interacting) invertible $d$-dimensional phases of symmetry type $\rho\colon H\to\O$ over a compact, stably framed manifold $Y$ is naturally equivalent to the classification of $d$-dimensional reflection-positive IFTs of manifolds with an $H$-structure and a map to $Y$, i.e.\ the generalized cohomology group $\mho_H^{d+2} (Y)$. \end{ansatz} Freed-Hopkins' ansatz is more general than ours; we include only the special case\footnote{This case is studied for $s=0$, $d=2$ in their Ex.\ 2.3.} we need. \begin{corollary} Assuming \cref{WI_ansatz,FH_spatial_ansatz}, deformation classes of invertible discrete translation-invariant topological phases in (spatial) dimension $d$ and Altland-Zirnbauer class $s$ are classified by $d$-dimensional reflection-positive IFTs on $H(s)$-manifolds with a map to $\mathbf T^d$, i.e.\ by the generalized cohomology group $\mho_{H(s)}^{d+2}(\mathbf T^d)$. \end{corollary} We will discuss this further in \S\ref{s:justification}.
+Freed-Hopkins' ansatz is more general than ours; we include only the special case we need. \begin{corollary} Assuming \cref{WI_ansatz,FH_spatial_ansatz}, deformation classes of invertible discrete translation-invariant topological phases in (spatial) dimension $d$ and Altland-Zirnbauer class $s$ are classified by $d+1$-dimensional reflection-positive IFTs on $H(s)$-manifolds with a map to $\mathbf T^d$, i.e.\ by the generalized cohomology group $\mho_{H(s)}^{d+2}(\mathbf T^d)$. \end{corollary}

+\cref{WI_corollary} is the mathematically rigorous version of the statement we argue for in \ref{kitaev_conjecture} using free fermions and Kitaev's conjecture.